 In consultation with two rural communities in Sierra Leone we’ve rebuilt two schools: one in Ronietta, and one in Magbafth Line, and included new toilet blocks in both schools to make them AWESOME places to learn.

-We work through a local partner, CORD Sierra Leone, to drive the construction – they are an established NGO with a proven record of building schools, toilets, and more across Sierra Leone.
+We worked through a local partner, CORD Sierra Leone, to drive the construction – they are an established NGO with a proven record of building schools, toilets, and more across Sierra Leone.
 They use local materials and labour, and work in consultation with the local community members and chiefs at every step of the construction process.

 WHY MAKE SCHOOLS AWESOME?